WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How can I enable (manual) coin control?

-The default [send workflow](using-wasabi/Send.md#how-to-send-bitcoin-step-by-step) uses the automatic coin selection algorithm, this is optimized in a way that "traditional" coin control is obsolete.
+The default [send workflow](using-wasabi/Send.md#how-to-send-bitcoin-step-by-step) uses the automatic coin selection algorithm, which is optimized in a way that "traditional" coin control is obsolete.
 However, the user can review which coins are selected, or select different coins using the (manual) coin control.
-This can be done by pressing the keyboard `alt` key at the Preview Transaction screen, which will bring up the _Review coins_ button to click on.
+This can be done by pressing and holding the keystroke `alt` at the Preview Transaction screen, which will bring up the _Review coins_ button to click on.

 ![Send Review Coins](/SendPreviewTransactionReviewCoins.png "Send Review Coins")